photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 they should be enclosed in single `'` or double quotes `"`.
 You can generally use all [Unicode](https://home.unicode.org/) characters and [Emojis](https://home.unicode.org/emoji/about-emoji/).

-The difference between single quotes and double quotes is that double quotes support escape sequences like `\t` for a tab or `\n` for a new line.
+The difference between single and double quotes is that double quotes support escape sequences like `\t` for a tab or `\n` for a new line.

 Related values start at the same indentation level.
 We recommend using 2 spaces, but e.g. 4 spaces are also possible as long as the indentation is consistent in a file: